hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/glossary.md

 **{{site.data.conrefs.composer_short}} Playground**: The {{site.data.conrefs.composer_full}} Playground is an open toolset allowing business networks to be rapidly modelled and tested.
 Sample business networks can be imported to learn more about {{site.data.conrefs.composer_full}} and business network archives can be exported for local editing or later use.

+**Events**: Events are defined in the business network definition in the same way as assets or participants.
+Once events have been defined, they can be included in the transaction processor functions to be emitted as part of a transaction.
+Applications can subscribe to emitted events through the `composer-client` API.

 **Fabric**: Fabric is a blockchain platform that user applications connect to in order to interact with a ledger.
 Examples of blockchain fabrics include Bitcoin, Ethereum, Open Blockchain and Hyperledger.

 **Hyperledger**: Hyperledger is a Linux Foundation project to produce an open blockchain platform that is ready for business.
 It provides an implementation of the shared ledger, smart contracts, privacy and consensus mechanisms.